ajaypokharel/resume/README.md

-# resume
+# AJAY_POKHAREL_RESUME

-Instead of using google drive, why cannot I use GitHub to store my resume and update it time and again!?!
+Everyone uses Google Drive, Box, and OneDrive to save and update their resumes and CV.
+However, I have decided to use GitHub to save and periodically update my resume.